Softhook/OpenMind/README.md

    - **Cmd/Ctrl+X** cut selection
    - **Cmd/Ctrl+V** paste
 - Arrow keys move the caret; Up/Down move between wrapped lines

+### Mouse/Trackpad Controls

+- Scroll over the canvas to zoom in/out of the entire view
+- Hold Space (when nothing is selected) and drag to pan the view
+- Or click-and-drag on empty canvas (with nothing selected) to pan
+- Click near a box edge to drag the box; click inside to edit text
+- Right-click a selected connection to reverse its direction

 ## File Structure